Sferratore/image-retrieval-vector-quantization/README.md

 ---

-### Phase 3 — Regional Codebook Building
+### 3. Regional Codebook Building

 The block grid is divided into a **4×4 spatial grid** of 16 regions.
-This encodes spatial information — a blue sky at the top of an image is treated differently from blue water at the bottom.
+This encodes spatial information: a blue sky at the top of an image is treated differently from blue water at the bottom.

 For each region of each database image, **k-means clustering** (K=12) is run on the block feature vectors in that region. k-means places 12 centroids at random positions, assigns every vector to its nearest centroid, then recomputes each centroid as the average of its assigned vectors, repeating until assignments stabilize.
 To reduce the impact of the random initialization, this whole process is run **5 times** (`n_init=5`) from different starting points and the result with the lowest distortion is kept.
 The resulting 12 cluster centers form the **codebook** for that region.